The Best Professionally Installed Home Security Systems in 2026

 Inviting a person, even a trained professional, into your home to set up your security system may set you on edge.
 They know where your alarm is and how to disable it.
 What if their side hustle is burglary?

 Your concerns are understandable, but the risks are minimal.
 Major security companies require comprehensive background checks, drug testing, and continuous monitoring of their technicians.
-That’s a solid safeguard if you ask us.
+Many also require an Electronic Security Association certification which requires roughly 70 hours of training.3

 >> Learn More: The Best Security Brands for Rural Areas